radicle-dev/heartwood/radicle-cli/examples/rad-clone-all.md

 │ Radicle Heartwood Protocol & Stack │
 │ 0 issues · 0 patches               │
 ╰────────────────────────────────────╯
-Run `cd ./heartwood` to go to the project directory.
+Run `cd ./heartwood` to go to the repository directory.
 ```

 We can now have a look at the new working copy that was created from the cloned